pavanwakade/QSpiders-Full-Stack-Java/JS/nots/Nots.md

 # Scope
-1. Scope defines the visibility or accessibility of a variable.
+1. Scope defines the visibility or accessibility of a variable.1.
+The variable declared in global scope can be accessed anywhere in the program.
+2. Global scope has the highest accessibility.
+3. Variable declared with var goes in Global scope.

 # We Have Two Scopes
 1. Global Scope
 2. Local Scope

-#  Scope
-1. The variable declared in global scope can be accessed anywhere in the program.
-2. Global scope has the highest accessibility.
-3. Variable declared with var goes in Global scope.

 # Local Scope
 1. Local/block scope/function scope